 Admission: Free

 With marine animals from oceans across the world – the Pacific, Indian Ocean, Atlantic, Arctic and Antarctic – those who love the sea are sure to be thrilled at a day out here.
 Don’t forget to catch penguin feeding time.
-The park is, of course, even better is when you can visit for free.
+The park is, of course, even better when you can visit for free.

 There are three days a year when you can enter for free: 4 May (Greenery Day), 1 October (Tokyo Citizens Day), and 10 October (the aquarium’s Anniversary Day).